Polarizabilities

 Accurate dynamic polarizabilities can be determined by time-dependent density functional theory (TD-DFT) when applying a large atomic orbital basis set.
 Such reference TD-DFT calculations are, however, computationally demanding.
 To overcome this computational bottleneck kallisto

-We introduced the concept of atomic coordination numbers (CNs) earlier.
+We introduced the concept of (CNs) earlier.
 We calculate reference CN-values for each reference system and map all calculated TD-DFT polarizabilities to reference CN-values.
 Now we have a simple mapping from CN-values to TD-DFT polarizabilities, which is used within a Gaussian weighting scheme together with system-specific CN-values for a system of interest.

 The above equation sums over all pre-calculated TD-DFT polarizabilities (count of Nj,ref